epic-kitchens/epic-fields-code/README.md

 We rely on COLMAP, but no tool is perfect.
 In case of failure, check:
 - If the resulting point cloud is not geometrically correct, e.g. the ground is clearly not flat, try to re-run from the sparse reconstruction step.
 COLMAP has some stochastic behaviur at initial view choosing.
-- If above fails again, try to increase the `--overlap` to e.g. 0.95.
+- If above fails again, try to increase the `--overlap` in homography filter to e.g. 0.95.
 This will the number of important frames, at the cost of increasing running time during sparse reconstruction.

 # Additional info